 Unfortunately, one in five drivers are involved in a crash during their first year on the road.
-Now, not everyone learns to drive when they turn 17, but statistics do show that teenagers are more likely to be involved in accidents and make claims on their insurance than older, more experienced drivers.
+Admittedly, not everyone learns to drive when they turn 17, but statistics show that teenagers are 19% more likely to be involved in accidents than older, more experienced drivers.

-This is why young drivers tend to pay the most for their cover, as insurers offset the increased risk of a claim with higher premiums.
+This is why young drivers tend to pay the most for their cover, because if you have an accident you will usually make a claim or have a claim made against you, and insurers offset the increased risk of a claim with higher premiums.

 The EU Gender Directive

-In an ideal world this would mean men’s premiums would drop to the levels previously enjoyed by women, but in reality it means cover for women is going to get more expensive.
+In an ideal world, this would mean men’s premiums would drop to the levels previously enjoyed by women, but in reality it has made cover for women more expensive.

 The high cost of car insurance for teenagers

-We’ve seen the cost of motoring accelerate over the past couple of years thanks to rising fuel prices and insurance costs.
+We’ve seen the cost of motoring climb over the past couple of years thanks to rising fuel prices and insurance costs.